MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 Specifies whether an index or an index partition of an underlying table can be rebuilt online or offline.
 If `REBUILD ...
 ONLINE = ON` is performed, the data in this table is available for queries and data modification during the index operation.
 The default is **OFF**.

 ON
-Long-term table locks are not held for the duration of the index operation.
+Long-term table locks aren't held during the index operation.
 During the main phase of the index operation, only an Intent Share (IS) lock is held on the source  table.
 A Schema Stability (Sch-S) lock on the table is required when starting the index rebuild, and a Schema Modification (Sch-M) lock is required on the table at the end of the online index rebuild.
 Although both metadata locks are short in duration, the Sch-M lock especially must wait for all blocking transactions to be completed.
-During the wait time the Sch-M lock blocks all other transactions that wait behind this lock when accessing the same table.
+During the wait time, the Sch-M lock blocks all other transactions that wait behind this lock when accessing the same table.

 > [!NOTE]
 > Online index rebuild can set the `low_priority_lock_wait` options, see [WAIT_AT_LOW_PRIORITY with online index operations](#wait-at-low-priority).

 OFF
-Table locks are applied for the duration of the index operation.
-This prevents all user access to the underlying table for the duration of the operation.
+Table locks are applied during the index operation.
+This prevents all user access to the underlying table during the operation.

 #### RESUME